jamesclancy/SafeCardGame/README.md

         ...
 ```

-I then manually created a main layout as
+I then manually created the mainLayout as

 ```
 let mainLayout =